• Skip to primary navigation

 I use frozen pineapples for delicious smoothie drinks, sweet and sour sauce, pineapple embutido, chicken with pineapple and more.

-How do you know if the Pineapple is Ripe?
+How do you know if the pineapple is ripe

 If the skin is green, it is definitely not ripe.
 Once it turns yellow and you can smell that sweet fruity fragrance then you know it is ready to be peeled.

-Can you eat the core of the pineapple?
+Can you eat the core of the pineapple

 Yes, it might be hard to some people but you can always save it for smoothie drinks.
 It can also be boiled together with the peel and eyes to make pineapple juice.
 As you can see, nothing goes to waste.